UPDATE: On January 27th 2022, the Montgomery County Planning Board voted unanimously to deny approval of the Takoma Junction plans.

 May-July 2020 Residents get wind of backroom negotiations by the City to try to figure out some other way to accommodate the Junction development.
 Resident Andrew Strongin asks to see communications on this topic for the six-week period after the SHA’s May 8th letter.
 The City Attorney writes back that there are indeed over 200 communications on the Junction in this period, but that it will cost $985 to have him review and possibly redact the documents (due to “attorney-client privilege” or “executive privilege).
 A GoFundMe campaign raises the funds in a matter of hours, due to public outcry.
 The City drops the fee, and releases the documents.
 A text from the Mayor attempting to pressure the SHA is revealed.

-July 2020 At a series of City Council meetings, residents request that the City re-evaluate the Junction plan in light of the pandemic, the recession, Black Lives Matter, and the climate crisis.
+July 2020 At a series of City Council meetings, residents request that the City re-evaluate the Junction plan for a retail and office development in light of the pandemic, the recession, Black Lives Matter, and the climate crisis.
 The City declines, saying they will look at and vote on the plan only immediately prior to the final Planning Board vote.

 July 20 2020 Developer submits to the County’s DRC the revised Junction plans (here and here) responding to the March 2019 DRC comments.
 This sets in motion deadlines leading to the final County vote.
 New drawings finally depict the Columbia/Poplar facade, leading to public outcry:

 High vantage point minimizes mass.